 At present, the hire purchase of motorcycles is not limited by any rules or special laws from the Government.
 Therefore, companies in the hire purchase of motorcycles business can expand their business, limited only by their own capacity.
-However, risk of significantnon-performing loans from a careless credit approval process if there is a lack of good internal control systems.
+However, risk of significant non-performing loans from a careless credit approval process if there is a lack of good internal control systems.

 The Company will strictly consider every approval, maintain strict credit quality by checking the customers' data from the Company's database system of more than 500,000 persons and by being a member of The National Credit Bureau Company Limited and also a member of Motorcycle Hire-Purchase Association of Thailand.
 The Company can screen the customers' credit effectively from these 3 data sources.
-As of December 31, 2016, the group Company had non-performing loans of Baht 298.52 million or 4.36% of total receivables.
-Compared to non-performing loans as of December 31, 2015, which was 5.45% of total receivables, the rate of NPL decreased by 1.09% while the Company set aside an allowance for doubtful debt on December 31, 2016 and 2015 of Baht 270.90 million and Baht 360.83 million, respectively or the Ratio of Allowance for Doubtful Debt to Total Receivables and the rate of NPL decreased due to better quality of the portfolio from more strict on credit approval and improvement on the debt follow up process.
+As of December 31, 2017, the group Company had non-performing loans of Baht 329.49 million or 3.43% of total receivables.
+Compared to non-performing loans as of December 31, 2016, which was 4.36% of total receivables, the rate of NPL decreased by 21.33% while the Company set aside an allowance for doubtful debt on December 31, 2017 and 2016 of Baht 1,192.15 million and Baht 270.90 million, respectively or the Ratio of Allowance for Doubtful Debt to Total Receivable at 3.96% and 5.56%, respectively.
+However, the increase in Allowance for 2017 was due to the full Allowance on Loan receivables for Baht 956.64 million.
+This was a special allowance set up due to conservatism approach and cooperation with SEC on an on-going court proceeding.
+Nonetheless, this allowance is a non-cash transaction and in case that the Company receive the loan repayment, the Company will be able to reverse the provision and recognize it as a revenue.